trevoirwilliams/trevoirwilliams.github.io/_posts/lessons/2020-04-14-jwt-dotnet.md

     </li>
 </ul>

-Please note that Tokens generally have an expiration date/time attached to them, which can be used to prompt a user to re-authenticat in the client application.
+Please note that Tokens generally have an expiration date/time attached to them, which can be used to prompt a user to re-authenticate in the client application.

 The following are steps to facilitate JWT authentication in a .NET Core application.